marianobarrios/dregex/README.md

 * `A(?<=B)` → `A ∩ .*B`
 * `A(?<!B)` → `A - .*B`

-In the case of more than one lookaround, the transformation is applied recursively.
+If there is more than one lookaround, the transformation is applied recursively.

-Lookaround expressions are supported anywhere in the regex, including inside repetition constructions.
-Nevertheless, there is a difference in the meaning of those lookarounds with respect to Perl-like engines.
+Lookaround expressions are supported anywhere in a regex, including inside repetition constructs.
+Nevertheless, their meaning differs from those in Perl-like engines.
 Consider:

 `((?!aa)a)+`

-This expression matches, in this engine, `a`, `aa`, `aaa` and so on, being effectively equivalent to `a+`, because the negative condition (`aa`) can never happen inside `a`.
+This expression matches, in this engine, `a`, `aa`, `aaa` and so on, being effectively equivalent to `a+`, because the negative condition (`aa`) can never occur inside `a`.
 The fact that the expression is repeated does not change its inner logic.
 However, in Perl-like engines, the aforementioned regex does not match any `a` longer than one character, because those engines treat lookarounds specially, effectively running a sub-regex at the point of occurrence, irrespective of the context.

-The different behavior of this engine is, of course, a direct consequence of the way lookarounds are implemented.
-Nevertheless, it can be argued that this definition is conceptually simpler and, more importantly, easier to reason about in the context of complex expression.
-Regarding practical uses, looped lookarounds like the one in the example are quite rare anyway.
+The different behavior of this engine is a direct consequence of the way lookarounds are implemented.
+Nevertheless, it can be argued that this definition is conceptually simpler and, more importantly, easier to reason about in the context of a complex expression.
+Looped lookarounds like the one in the example are in practice quite rare anyway.

 ## Internals

 ### DFA construction

 The library parses the regular expressions and builds a NFA (Nondeterministic Finite Automaton) using a variation of the [Thompson algorithm](http://en.wikipedia.org/w/index.php?title=Thompson%27s_construction_algorithm&oldid=649249684).
-Then uses the "powerset construction" to build a DFA (Deterministic Finite Automaton).
+It then uses the "powerset construction" to build a DFA (Deterministic Finite Automaton).
 One the DFA is built, the matching algorithm is straightforward.

 ### Wildcards and character classes

 Character classes are expanded as disjunctions before NFA creation.
-However, because of the number of possible Unicode code points, internaly, non-overlapping code point intervals are used to avoid disjunctions with too many alternatives.
+However, because of the number of possible Unicode code points, non-overlapping code point intervals are used internally to avoid disjunctions with too many alternatives.

 #### Example: